haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

     * `emscoring`: *scoring of a complex performing a short EM (builds the topology and all missing atoms).*
     * `mdscoring`: *scoring of a complex performing a short MD in explicit solvent + EM (builds the topology and all missing atoms).*
 * **Analysis modules**
-    * `caprieval`: *Calculates CAPRI metrics (i-RMDS, l-RMSD, Fnat, DockQ) with respect to the top scoring model or reference structure if provided.*
+    * `caprieval`: *Calculates CAPRI metrics (i-RMSD, l-RMSD, Fnat, DockQ) with respect to the top scoring model or reference structure if provided.*
     * `clustfcc`: *Clusters models based on the fraction of common contacts (FCC)*
     * `clustrmsd`: *Clusters models based on pairwise RMSD matrix calculated with the `rmsdmatrix` module.*
     * `rmsdmatrix`: *Calculates the pairwise RMSD matrix between all the models generated in the previous step.*
     * `seletop`: *Selects the top N models from the previous step.*
     * `seletopclusts`: *Selects top N clusters from the previous step.*

 The HADDOCK3 workflows are defined in simple configuration text files, similar to the TOML format but with extra features.
-Contrarily to HADDOCK2.X which follows a rigid (yet highly parametrizable) procedure, in HADDOCK3, you can create your own simulation workflows by combining a multitude of independent modules that perform specialized tasks.
+Contrarily to HADDOCK2.X which follows a rigid (yet highly parameterisable) procedure, in HADDOCK3, you can create your own simulation workflows by combining a multitude of independent modules that perform specialized tasks.